 3.31.
 Where a party has good reason to believe that documents held by the other party would be likely to support their case or adversely affect the other party’s case, they may seek an order from the Court for the specific disclosure of such documents, and the Court may make an order for specific disclosure of those documents if it is satisfied that disclosure is necessary in order to dispose fairly of the claim or to save costs.

 3.32.
 An application for specific disclosure must be made by application notice in accordance with Form CFI 12C.

 Order for disclosure against non-party [r.88]

-3.23.
-Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made by filing and serving an application notice which must be supported by evidence.
+3.33.
+Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made in accordance with paragraphs 2.93 - 2.98 of Practice Direction 2.

 Allocation of hearing date

 3.36.
 A small claim will be given a hearing date as soon as reasonably possible.

 3.37.
 The Court will inform the parties of the amount of time allowed for the hearing.

 3.38.
 The parties shall, not less than 7 days before the day fixed for the commencement of the hearing, exchange and file the following documents in accordance with Form CFI 11:

 (a) a written summary of the evidence to be given by each witness that a party intends to call at the hearing;